U.S. shale producers begin restoring output as oil prices turn higher

-HOUSTON/NEW YORK, June 2 (Reuters) - U.S. shale oil producers are reversing production cuts as prices recover from historic lows, underscoring shale’s ability to quickly adjust to pricing and posing a challenge to OPEC as it considers extending production curbs.
+HOUSTON/NEW YORK (Reuters) - U.S. shale oil producers are beginning to reverse production cuts as prices recover from historic lows, underscoring shale’s ability to quickly adjust to pricing and posing a challenge to OPEC as it considers extending production curbs.

-U.S. producers began cutting output in March as oil prices collapsed due to a supply glut and falling demand due to the COVID-19 pandemic.
-U.S. oil companies are forecast to pare their output by as much as 2 million barrels per day (bpd) this year, with half coming from shale fields, as prices tumbled below the cost of production.
+U.S. producers slashed output in April and May as oil prices collapsed due to a supply glut and as restrictions on populations worldwide to slow the COVID-19 pandemic destroyed fuel demand.

-But on Tuesday, shale producers Parsley Energy Inc and EOG Resources Inc disclosed plans to restore some or all of their output cuts.
-In North Dakota, state energy officials this week reduced by 7% an estimate of production shut-ins in the second-largest U.S. shale field.
+Shale producers Parsley Energy Inc (PE.N) and EOG Resources Inc (EOG.N) on Tuesday disclosed plans to restore some or all of their output cuts.
+In North Dakota, state energy officials this week reduced by 7% an estimate of production shut-ins in the second-largest oil producing state.

+Unlike OPEC and its allies, shale producers do not participate in government-mandated production cuts.
+They cut their output only when prices make pumping oil unprofitable.

+For most shale producers, current prices are not enough to turn a profit on new wells, and U.S. oil companies are forecast to pare their output by as much as 2 million bpd this year.

-Parsley plans to restore all of the 26,000 bpd it cut earlier this year and an EOG Resources executive told investors on Tuesday at an RBC Capital Markets conference it would reopen shuttered wells and add new ones in the second half of the year.
+Parsley plans to restore all of the 26,000 bpd it cut this spring and an EOG Resources executive told investors on Tuesday at an RBC Capital Markets conference it would reopen shuttered wells and add new ones in the second half of the year.

 EOG, one of the largest U.S. shale producers which last year had more than 450,000 bpd of output, starting next month will open wells it had curtailed and “bring on wells that we’ve completed and not turned on yet,” said Kenneth Boedeker, EOG’s head of exploration and production.